leeprovoost/go-rest-api-template/README.md

 Perfect.
 Or, is it?
 What if we want to pass more variables to the handler function?
 Like Metrics?
 Or some environment variables?
 We'd continuously have to change ALL our handlers and the type signature will become quite long and hard to maintain.
 An alternative is to create a server or an environment struct and use that as a container for our variables we want to pass around the system.

-In our `server/appenv.go` we'll add:
+In our `internal/passport/appenv.go` we'll add:

 ```
+// AppEnv holds application configuration data
 type AppEnv struct {
 	Render    *render.Render
 	Version   string
 	Env       string
 	Port      string
-	DB      DataStorer
+	UserStore models.UserStorage
 }
 ```

-And in our `func main()` function we initialise that struct:
+And in our `func main()` function (in `cmd/api-service/main.go`) we initialise that struct:

 ```
 // initialse application context
-appEnv := server.AppEnv{
+appEnv := passport.AppEnv{
 	Render:    render.New(),
 	Version:   version,
 	Env:       env,
 	Port:      port,
-	DB:      db,
+	UserStore: userStore,
 }
 ```

-Our handler looks now like this:
+Our handler looks like this now:

 ```
 func ListUsersHandler(w http.ResponseWriter, req *http.Request, appEnv AppEnv) {